adamsilver/fdpb/03-book-a-flight.md

 #### Hiding The Select Box

-First, we need to hide the select box like this:
+As we're giving users a custom control, we need to hide the fallback select box control.
+We can hide the select box like this:

 ```HTML
 <select aria-hidden="true" tabindex="-1" class="visually-hidden">
 ```

 If the select box was completely unnecessary, we could have just removed it from the Document using Javascript.
-But if we did it this way (or by using `display: none`) it wouldn't be sent to the server.
+But if we did it that way (or by using `display: none`) its value wouldn't be sent to the server upon submission.

 Instead, we've used the `visually-hidden` class and `aria-hidden="true"` attribute as first set out in chapter 2, “A Checkout Flow”.
 This hides the select box both visually and aurally (by screen readers).
 However, this alone isn't enough.
-We still need to stop keyboard users being able <kbd>Tab</kbd> to it which is acheived by the `tabindex="-1"` attribute.
+We also need to stop keyboard users being able to tab to it which can be done by setting the `tabindex` attribute to -1.

 #### Enhancing The Interface

-Then we need to inject the text box that users will interact with.
-To make sure the label still works, we transfer the `id` to the text box.
+Next, we need to inject the text box that users will interact with.
+To make sure the label still works, we transfer the select box's `id` to the text box.

 ```HTML
 <input